Newton's theory of Light

-It was not until 1676, four years after Newton's initial publication, that he performed more trials and gave enough information for people to be able replicate them.
+It was not until 1676, four years after Newton's initial publication, that he performed more trials and gave people enough information to be able replicate them.
 Newton finally stated that the best prisms to use were those made in London, not Italy, as these were the clearest.

-Newton argued that those who failed to replicate his experiments must have been using bad prisms, but this was often seen as an excuse and Newton eventually withdrew from debate on the subject[1d].
+Newton stated that those who failed to replicate his experiments must have been using bad prisms, but this was often seen as an excuse and Newton eventually withdrew from debate on the subject[1d].

 4. Huygens' wave theory ↑

 Huygens argued that diffraction occurs because of the interference of wavefronts.
 When light is pushed through a small slit, waves are pushed together at different angles and this creates fringes of light and dark shadows, an interference pattern.
-This is how water waves behave when they pass through a small gap.
-Diffraction is now understood in terms of the superposition principle.
+This is how water waves behave when they pass through a small gap, and diffraction is now understood in terms of the superposition principle.

 Huygens believed that light waves differ from water waves in one respect: water waves are transverse, the waves move up and down like a sine wave while the water moves forwards.
-Huygens thought that light waves, on the other hand, were longitudinal, travelling forwards in the direction of the beam[8a].
+Huygens thought that light waves were longitudinal, travelling forwards in the direction of the beam[8a].